ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 and encrypt that with the server's public [RSA](https://en.wikipedia.org/wiki/RSA_%28cryptosystem%29) key given by the certificate.
-Both client and server would then use that master secret to derive symmetric encryption keys that will be used to encrypt/decrypt for this TLS session.
+Both client and server would then use that master secret to derive symmetric encryption keys that will be used throughout this TLS session.
 An attacker could however simply record the handshake and session and steal the server's private key at any time in the future to recover the whole conversation.

 ### Key Exchange using (EC)DHE